davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 - **Important**

-  - A `struct`'s fields (called *data members* in C) are assumed `public`.
-There is no such thing as `private` or `protected` in C.
+  - A `struct`'s fields (called *data members* in C) are assumed to be `public`.
+(There is no such thing as `private` or `protected` scope in C.)
-  - Like Java, data members are accessed using dot-notation (`var.field`).
+  - Like Java, data members are accessed using dot-notation (`structName.fieldName`).
 You'll see a very different notation once we start talking about pointers to structs though.
+For now, the dot-notation will do.

 ##### Important Aside: Aliasing Type Names with `typedef`

-C allows us to give different names to data types.
+C allows us to give new names (aliasing) to established data types.
 For instance, I could create an type alias `employee_t` to stand for `unsigned short int`, and use `employee_t` everywhere in my code, to improve code understanding.
 We do this using the following syntax:

 ```c
 typedef <data type> <alias>;
 ```

 - Let's alias `employee_t` to represent an `unsigned short int`.
-This makes for much more readable and manageable code:
+This makes for much more readable  code:

   ```c
   #include <stdio.h>